taw00/manuscript-css/README.md

-# Write in a Text Editor.
-Export to Manuscript Format.<br>—for Creative Writers<br>
+# Creative Writers: Draft in Markdown; Export to an Industry Standard Manuscript Format PDF

-> ### *Pure CSS to render your Markdown or HTML documents into industry standard manuscript format.*

 Are you a writer?
-In particular, a writer of narrative works of fiction, narrative nonfiction, memoir, etc?
-Or a writer of poetry?
+In particular, a writer of narrative works of fiction, narrative nonfiction, memoir, or poetry?
 Do prefer the simplicity of drafting your work in a text or markdown editor?
 Do you wish to share your drafts in a professional manner without having to port your work to a word processor?

 Now, you can stay in your favorite text editor and still have a means to present your work in a professional manner for review, critique, or whatever, from working draft to finalized manuscript.

+How?
+You follow a relatively simple format for your document and then, when you are ready to share your words with others, convert it to PDF.
+Via the power of CSS (Cascading Style Sheet), your seemingly boring text file becomes an industry standard manuscript, a format that agents, publishers, and editors all know and love.

 ---